 This figure’s surface does not dry at all even I have been waiting for a couple of days.
 Long waiting is a usual situation of oil painting, I forgot to mix siccative while painting uniform and helmet.
 I was painting while listening to the radio, slowly leisurely moving brush, and forgot the siccative.

-I used Tamiya Enamel Color for drawing camouflage dots, the first color is black green.
-The oil and Tamiya Enamel, both of them easily wiped off the paint in case of mistake.
+I used Tamiya Enamel Color for drawing camouflage dots, the first color is black-green.
+The oil and Tamiya Enamel, both of them easily wiped off the paint in case of a mistake.
 The Enamel is really earlier drying.

 I drew the second color dots.
 After adding the other two color dots and painting the details, it is completed.
-I still have not drew eyes at the last moment and now the time to challenge, maybe it’s blue eyes.
+I still have not drawn eyes at the last moment and now the time to challenge, maybe it’s blue eyes.

 Now I’m watching a German war drama “GENERATION WAR”, “UNSERE MÜTTER, UNSERE VÄTER” in Germany.
 It has passed for a while since it was released.
 I felt the story was very good, even I’m in the middle now.
 Almost episodes are sad, probably the happy scenes are only the first 15 minutes.
 It’s a colorful and clean image.
 Because Germany made it, about the historical investigation of the military uniform, I think it is correct.
 All the performers are handsome and are a beautiful woman.

 Not to mention a story, the reality of the weathering of the German military helmet remained in the impression very much.
-It is interesting that the reaction against the war of an older brother and younger brother changes extremely in the middle.
+Interestingly, the reaction against the war of an older brother and younger brother changes extremely in the middle.
 Though I have yet watched only two-thirds, I think that this is a considerable masterpiece.